elastic/connectors/scripts/stack/README.md

   * [stop-stack.sh](#stop-stacksh)

 ## Prerequisites
-* Linux or MacOS (Windows is not currently supported)
+* Linux or MacOS (Although Windows can run the Connectors service, it is not currently supported via these scripts)
 * Docker with Docker Compose Installed
+* It is recommended to run Docker with at least 4GB of available RAM.

 ## Running the Stack

-If you do not wish to use the default Elasticsearch username and password, you must set the username and password (or the API key) in the default [connectors config.yml](./connectors-config/config.yml) file before running the `run-stack.sh` script.
+If you do not wish to use the default Elasticsearch username and password, you must set the username and password (or the API key) in the default [config.yml](./config.yml) file before running the `run-stack.sh` script.
 You can also use a different password for the `elastic` user by specifying the environment variable `ELASTIC_PASSWORD` before running the script.
 E.g.:

 ```bash
 $ ELASTIC_PASSWORD="my_new_password" ./scripts/stack/run-stack.sh